Frequently Asked Questions

 These documents must come directly from the academic institution.
 Course outlines/syllabi must be from the year and term you took the course and should have sufficient information for us to evaluate the course content and instructional hours.

 Instructor credential information must clearly outline what courses were taught to you by what instructor and must include the degrees earned and licensure/registration status of the instructors.
-CAP has prepared a form that your institution should fill out to provide us with instructor credential information, also available on our website here (under the Course Instructor Credentials section).
+CAP has prepared a form that your institution should fill out to provide us with instructor credential information.
+This form is available here (under the Course Instructor Credentials section).

 We would encourage you to work with them to have this information (or equivalent) sent to us, otherwise your application may be denied simply because of there being insufficient information.